 This, of course, is hard to communicate.
 On the outside, you may be smiling, laughing, joking, and getting on with things, albeit perhaps in a less enthusiastic, slower, and more withdrawn manner.
 At least if your car was stolen or your house was raided for everything it’s worth, people could sympathise with the way you had been royally screwed over.
 Depression’s cruel ransacking can really only be understood by you and anyone else who has gone through – or who is currently experiencing – this ultimate robbery.

 The difficulty in communicating this pain is, understandably so, quite isolating, and it makes it difficult for both you and others to treat the condition with the right level of understanding and compassion.
 This is why I think analogies help.
-If you can imagine what it would be like for an invisible thief to take away your personality and humanity with no hope of ever getting it back, then you can see how ruinous depression really is.
+If you can imagine what it would be like for an invisible thief to take away your identity, with no hope of ever getting it back, then you can see how ruinous depression really is.
 An emotional or spiritual robbery is not something to be taken lightly.